Vegas Discount Hotel Guide:

 For the most part, Casino Reward Programs will offer you the best deal for that particular hotel over time.
 So if it’s your first visit, or you’re not much of a player, don’t expect any great comps or discounts.

 Insider Tip!
 You can sign up for Player Cards on-line without going to the property.
 Know that signing up at one casino can sometimes mean multiple casinos.
-For example, a Player Card at MGM/Mirage Players Club includes nine other casinos (Mandalay Bay, Luxor, Excalibur, New York New York, Monte Carlo, MGM Grand, Aria, Bellagio, and the Mirage).
+For example, a Player Card at MGM Rewards includes nine other casinos (Mandalay Bay, Luxor, Excalibur, New York New York, Park MGM, MGM Grand, Aria, Bellagio, and the Mirage).

 With Rewards Programs, remember when you’re checking out from the hotel, ask if they can comp any of your room cost based on your gambling during that visit.